truenas/middleware/docs/userguide/truenas_system.rst

 +----------------------+----------------------+-------------------------------------------------------------------------------------------------+

 If you need to use a certificate that is signed by an external CA, such as Verisign, instead create a certificate signing request.
 To do so, click the
 "Create Certificate Signing Request" button.
-This will open a screen similar to Figure 5.11c, but without the "Signing Certificate Authority" field.
+This will open a screen similar to Figure 5.10c, but without the "Signing Certificate Authority" field.

 All certificates that you import, self-sign, or make a certificate signing request for will be added as entries to :menuselection:`System --> Certificates`.
-In the example shown in Figure 5.11d, a self-signed certificate and a certificate signing request have been created for the fictional organization
+In the example shown in Figure 5.10d, a self-signed certificate and a certificate signing request have been created for the fictional organization
 *My Company*.
 The self-signed certificate was issued by the internal CA named *My Company* and the administrator has not yet sent the certificate signing request to Verisign so that it can be signed.
 Once that certificate is signed and returned by the external CA, it should be imported using the "Import Certificate" button so that is available as a configurable option for encrypting connections.

-**Figure 5.11d: Managing Certificates**
+**Figure 5.10d: Managing Certificates**

 |cert4.png|

 .. |cert4.png| image:: images/cert4.png
-    :width: 6.2in
-    :height: 4.5in

 If you click an entry, it will activate the following configuration buttons: